Shopping for durable, easy-to-use garden tools can be challenging, especially when facing so many options.

 You really can’t get a landscaping rake much longer than this.
 It spans all the way to 16.5 feet long!
 This is ideal if you need something for clearing out a large area, are working in hard-to-reach places, or within a body of water.

-Do keep in mind that even before you extend it to 16.5 feet, it’s 11 feet long.
-So this is not suitable for light-duty or typical yard work.
+Keep in mind that even before you extend it to 16.5 feet, it’s 11 feet long.
+So, this is not suitable for light-duty or typical yard work.
 This is a seriously long landscaping rake.

 But it is a top choice if you want something heavy-duty.
 Not only does it have a long handle, but it also has a 48-inch wide head that pulls up lots of debris at once.

 The construction of the rake is also very durable.
 The handle is made from powder-coated aluminum and features a non-slip grip for comfort and maneuverability.
 Plus, it has wrap-around bracing for sturdiness.

 I also love the reinforced aluminum head.
 This is sturdy and won’t crack or break under pressure.

 You can use this rake for a multitude of tasks.
 Try cleaning out bodies of water, such as lakes and ponds, tidying up a beach, general landscaping, screening, and more!

 - Eleven to 16.5 feet long handle.

 - Useful for a variety of tasks, including landscaping and cleaning ponds.